|Founded||Founded in or near South Lawndale: Marshall Square|

 The “Artistics” street gang is oldest piece of this puzzle.
 The Artistics began in the early 1960s at the intersection of Polk and Laflin in the Near West Side community.
 This was an area heavily settled by Italian greaser gangs like the Taylor Street Dukes and several others.
 Even though the Dukes and other Italian clubs often took in Mexican members they primarily hated Hispanic gangs and groups of Hispanic kids hanging around.
 In the year 1960 the Dukes helped sponsor the creation of the Taylor Street Jousters at Taylor and Ashland which was just two blocks away from Polk and Laflin.
 I am not positive if the Artistics formed because of the Jousters or the Dukes but many other black and Hispanic gangs did and the Artistics were very close by the Jousters.
 Because the Jousters formed in 1960 I theorize the Artistics were started the same year especially since they had much older guys by the late 60s.
 One thing for sure the Artistics did begin in the early 60s between the years 1960-1963.
 The Artisitics eventually took over the area of Polk street on the north, Roosevelt Road on the south, Loomis Street on the east and Ashland Avenue on the west.

-In the year 1967 the Artistics had spread to the Marshall square community at the intersection of 21st and Marshall Boulevard and were perhaps one of the first Hispanic gangs to settle in Marshall square.
+In the year 1966 the Artistics had spread to the Marshall square community at the intersection of 21st and Marshall Boulevard and were perhaps one of the first Hispanic gangs to settle in Marshall square alongside a Puerto Rican migration wave to Marshall Square.
 The Artistics clashed with the Latin Kings and Ridgeway Lords then eventually the Two Two Boys when they started in 1976.

 The second part of the story is when the Puerto Rican Stones settled at the intersection of 21st and Marshall Boulevard in the year 1976 to join Puerto Rican family members that lived in the area.
 This branch of P.R.
 Stones was unique because they wore the Puerto Rican flag colors of red, white and blue instead of black and orange, the traditional colors.
 This branch was started by “Luis.”